-Please refer to Annex 7 for a visual representation of this process.
+Please refer to Appendix 7 for a visual representation of this process.

-From the point of providing the relevant Data Sheet(s) regarding the eligible customer's premises that are part of this transfer process (assuming a Common Contract is already in place between Thames and the Licensee), Thames have 10 days to complete the request for prices based on the Data Sheet(s) provided.
+From the point of providing the relevant Data Sheet(s) regarding the eligible customer's premises that are part of this transfer process (assuming a Common Contract is already in place between Thames Water and the Licensee), Thames Water has 10 days to complete the request for prices based on the Data Sheet(s) provided.